 Use Cinnamon to Treat Diabetes

-Edited by Mian Sheilette Ong, Eng, Lynn, Anonymous and 1 other
+Edited by Mian Sheilette Ong, Eng, Lynn, Alma

 As the world market continues to be overwhelmed by convenient processed foods and high technology, more and more negative health conditions are being acquired.
 The most common among these ailments nowadays is diabetes.
 Diabetes is known as a condition that slowly degrades your entire body.
 Because of this, many things are sacrificed so that life can be prolonged and symptoms can be controlled.
 There is Type I diabetes and there is Type II diabetes.
 These days, many consumers fall victim to Type II diabetes.
 There are medical interventions available for those who are diagnosed with this type of diabetes mellitus (DM).
 However, many patients still prefer having natural or holistic treatments for their high blood sugar levels.
 One of the most potent alternative solutions is cinnamon.
 Yes, cinnamon, that well-known spice that works perfectly with chocolate and coffee, and it is definitely a delicious form of Type II diabetes treatment.